citp/privacy-policy-historical/c/ch/cha/chargebee.com.md

-> *The following text is extracted and transformed from the chargebee.com privacy policy that was archived on 2012-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120503222245id_/http%3A//chargebee.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chargebee.com privacy policy that was archived on 2012-10-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121010070915id_/http%3A//www.chargebee.com/privacy.html) for the most accurate reproduction.*

-# ChargeBee - Subscription billing.
-Simple, secure & affordable | Recurring Billing
+# ChargeBee Privacy policy - Affordable Subscription billing for small and emerging businesses.

 ## What information do we collect?